nuprl/MultiPL-T/README.md

 1. A recent consumer Nvidia GPU, such as an RTX 30xx or RTX 40xx
 2. At least 40GB of free disk space to install PyTorch, download LLMs, etc.
 3. Linux or Windows Subsystem for Linux (WSL2). **MacOS will not work.**
+4. *Recommended:* An Ampere-class (or newer) Nvidia GPU with 40GB VRAM.

 ### What Can Be Evaluated?

-- Given a recent consumer Nvidia GPU, such as an RTX 30xx or 40xx, with 11GB+ VRAM, it should be possible to re-evaluate StarCoderBase-1b.
-It will not be possible to fine-tune models on these GPUs.
+- Given a recent consumer Nvidia GPU, it is possible to re-evaluate StarCoderBase-1b.

-- Given an Nvidia GPU with 40GB VRAM, such as an A6000 or older A100, it will also be possible to fine-tune StarCoderBase-1b. *We will attempt to provide SSH access to a 40GB A100 for artifact evaluation.*
+- Given an Ampere-class Nvidia GPU with 20GB+ VRAM, such as an A6000 or an older A100, it is possible to (1) fine-tune StarCoderBase-1b and (2) evaluate StarCoderBase-15b. *We will attempt to provide SSH access to a 40GB A100 for artifact evaluation.*

-- On an 80GB 8xA100 node, it is possible to do reproduce any part of the evaluation, but is very expensive.
+- On an 80GB 8xA100 node, it is possible to reproduce any part of the artifact.
+However, *the parts of the evaluation that needs 4 or 8 GPUs, also needs them for hours or days to complete.*

 ## Getting Started Guide